|Year of offer||2018|

 This subject contributes to the following:

-Type Name Course Graduate Diploma in Urban Horticulture Course Master of Environmental Engineering Course Master of Environmental Science Course Master of Urban Horticulture Major Tailored Specialisation Major Tailored Specialisation Major Waste Management Major Waste Management Major Tailored Specialisation Major Tailored Specialisation Major Sustainable Cities, Sustainable Regions Major Integrated Water Catchment Management Major Integrated Water Catchment Management Specialisation (formal) Environmental Specialisation (formal) Civil Major Sustainable Cities, Sustainable Regions
+Type Name Course Graduate Diploma in Urban Horticulture Course Master of Environmental Engineering Course Master of Urban Horticulture Course Master of Environmental Science Major Tailored Specialisation Major Tailored Specialisation Major Waste Management Major Waste Management Major Tailored Specialisation Major Tailored Specialisation Major Sustainable Cities, Sustainable Regions Major Integrated Water Catchment Management Major Integrated Water Catchment Management Specialisation (formal) Environmental Specialisation (formal) Civil Major Sustainable Cities, Sustainable Regions

 - Available through the Community Access Program

 About the Community Access Program (CAP)